About the City Council

 Pursuant to Government Code Section 54972, the City Council prepares a Local Appointment List containing all regular and ongoing boards, commissions, and committees which are appointed by the legislative body of the local agency.
 The list includes the names of the incumbent appointees, the dates of their first appointment, the dates the current terms expires, and the necessary qualifications for the positions.
 The list also includes the necessary qualifications for each position.
 Copies are posted at the bulletin boards in front of City Hall and the Montclair Branch Library.
 Please check vacancy notices for current openings.

-Council Committee Liaison Assignments are assignments made of City Council members to serve on Council Committees.
+Council Committee Liaison Assignments are assignments made of City Council members to serve on Council Committees and as liaison to commissions and external agencies.
 The assignments are regularly updated every 2 years during a Council Meeting held after the General Municipal Election, and may be updated throughout the year as necessary.

 Additional Council Compensation - FPPC Form 806